jrdennisoss/dosboxrm/README.md

 enable ReelMagic emulation.
 The parameters are:

 * `enabled`         -- Enables/disables the ReelMagic emulator.
 By default this is `true`
 * `alwaysresident`  -- This forces `FMPDRV.EXE` to always be loaded.
 By default this is `false`
 * `vgadup5hack`     -- Duplicate every 5th VGA line to help give output a 4:3 ratio.
 By default this is `false`
+* `initialmagickey` -- Provides and alternate value for the initial global "magic key" value in hex.
+Defaults to 40044041.
 * `magicfhack`      -- Use for MPEG video debugging purposes only.
 See `reelmagic_player.cpp` for what exactly this does to the MPEG decoder.
 * `a204debug`       -- Controls FMPDRV.EXE function Ah subfunction 204h debug logging.
 Only applicable in "heavy debugging" build.
 * `a206debug`       -- Controls FMPDRV.EXE function Ah subfunction 206h debug logging.
 Only applicable in "heavy debugging" build.

 For example: